jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Received feedback, that instead of just 3 directors, we need to submit all 7.
+Each time.
+* Awaiting information from them on how to submit the info for the other directors.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------